 The number one mistake borrowers make when they are sued for a debt is failing to respond to the notice, which usually arrives in the form of a “summons and complaint.”
 If you owe the debt and can’t pay it, then you may assume there’s not much you can do.
 If you fail to respond, however, the collection agency will get a default judgment against you.
 That opens up new avenues of collection for them, including wage garnishment or the ability to take money from your bank account, depending on state law.
-Worse, the collector may be able to add attorney’s fees, court costs, or interest to the balance.
+Worse, the collector may be able to add attorney’s fees, court costs or interest to the balance.
 In some cases, the balance can double or triple due to these additional costs.

 Responding to a debt collection lawsuit, then, is a must.
-“Even if you owe the plaintiff money, a two-sentence response denying liability to the lawsuit filed in court will likely lead to a negotiated settlement that will save you money,” advises Ginsberg.
+“Even if you owe the plaintiff money, a two-sentence response denying liability to the lawsuit filed in court will likely lead to a negotiated settlement that will save you money,” said Ginsberg.
 “If you do respond and force them to work, they will either back down or offer a settlement on favorable terms.”
 He adds that it is not sufficient to simply send a letter to the plaintiff (the person bringing the lawsuit).
-“You must file your response to the lawsuit, called an “Answer,” in the court where you were sued within the designated time to respond — usually 20 to 30 days after service — and you must send a file stamped copy of your answer to the plaintiff’s lawyer.”
+“You must file your response to the lawsuit, called an ‘Answer,’ in the court where you were sued within the designated time to respond — usually 20 to 30 days after service — and you must send a file stamped copy of your answer to the plaintiff’s lawyer.”
 You can get a file stamped copy from the court where you filed the answer.

-2. Challenge the lawsuit
+2. Challenge the Lawsuit

-“Challenge the plaintiff’s ability to bring the lawsuit by challenging their standing to sue in their own name,” suggests Ohio consumer lawyer Troy Doucet.
+“Challenge the plaintiff’s ability to bring the lawsuit by challenging their standing to sue in their own name,” suggests Ohio consumer lawyer, Troy Doucet.
 He explains that credit card debt is often bought for pennies on the dollar, by collection agencies, which then sue to collect.
 “The collection company needs to prove they have the right to collect, as evidenced by a transfer of the signed credit card agreement, in order to be in court and ask the court to win.
 The right to sue is called ‘standing’ and what the consumer should challenge.”

 Howard agrees: “Ask the court to dismiss the case because they don’t have standing and lack the chain of custody of paperwork.
 A lot of judges look at the paperwork (collectors provide) and tell the plaintiff that they must be joking.”

-4. Raise the statute of limitations as a defense
+4. Raise the Statute of Limitations as a Defense

 In most states, creditors have a maximum of four to six years to sue to collect a debt.
 After that, the statute of limitations expires.
 That doesn’t always stop collectors from suing, however, because they are counting on borrowers failing to show up in court.
 If the statute of limitations has expired, and the borrower raises that as a defense, the collector will lose.
 Making a payment on an old debt may start the clock ticking all over again, though, so a debtor should get legal advice before making a payment on a very old debt.
 Here’s a guide to the statue of limitations on debt in each state.

-“Once you attach their lawsuit as Exhibit A to your lawsuit against them the tide turns, and if you or your attorney knows what they are doing, the alleged debtors can get damages and attorney’s fees and costs,” says Howard.
-He’s referring to the fact that consumers who successfully sue for violations of the FDCPA are entitled to statutory damages of $1000, plus punitive and economic damages, if awarded.
+“Once you attach their lawsuit as Exhibit A to your lawsuit against them the tide turns, and if you or your attorney knows what they are doing, the alleged debtors can get damages and attorney’s fees and costs,” Howard said.
+He’s referring to the fact that consumers who successfully sue for violations of the FDCPA are entitled to statutory damages of $1,000, plus punitive and economic damages, if awarded.
 In addition, the collection agency will be required to pay the attorney’s fees and costs.
 Here are some ways debt collectors may be breaking the law.

-6. Bring in the big guns
+6. Bring in the Big Guns

-Debtors often hesitate to contact an attorney when they are being sued over a debt they owe; perhaps due to embarrassment, or maybe they figure they can’t afford one.
+Debtors often hesitate to contact an attorney when they are being sued over a debt they owe, perhaps due to embarrassment, or maybe they figure they can’t afford one.
 Attorneys who regularly take on these types of cases, however, will typically offer a free consultation.
 And they will often represent a consumer for free if they think the collector has broken the law.
 That’s because they will expect to collect their fees from the plaintiff.
-“Do not be afraid or intimidated to call or email a consumer protection or bankruptcy lawyer for a quick word of advice,” Ginsberg says.
+“Do not be afraid or intimidated to call or email a consumer protection or bankruptcy lawyer for a quick word of advice,” Ginsberg said.

 Once the collection agency is notified that you are represented by an attorney, it may be much more amenable to settling the debt, rather than trying to duke it out in court.
 You can search here for a consumer attorney in your area.

-7. File for bankruptcy
+7. File for Bankruptcy